oblac/jodd/README.md

 ### Compile and test, build jars

-You can build the project with:
+You can build the Jodd project with:

     gradlew build